Israel escalates attacks across Lebanon as two soldiers killed

 Hezbollah has continued launching rockets and drones into northern Israel daily, saying its forces were involved in clashes with Israeli troops near the border town of Aitaroun on Sunday.

+“There is no advanced notice for these northern communities.
+They have a few seconds to rush to the shelters, and there is now consideration of evacuating those northern communities.”

+Hezbollah, Odeh said, has been able to target cities as far as Nahariya and Haifa as its forces battle Israel.
+“Haifa, that strategic city which has a lot of military and intelligence assets, is also being targeted by Hezbollah and Iran.”

-Lebanese Prime Minister Nawaf Salam said: “Our country has been drawn into a devastating war that we did not seek and did not choose,” warning that the scale of displacement could produce “unprecedented” humanitarian and political consequences.
+Lebanese Prime Minister Nawaf Salam said, “Our country has been drawn into a devastating war that we did not seek and did not choose,” warning that the scale of displacement could produce “unprecedented” humanitarian and political consequences.

 Israel said it has killed about 200 Hezbollah fighters since hostilities resumed.